-Whilst our formal face to face training sessions have stopped due to social distancing measures, we are able to provide training 'remotely'.
+Whilst our formal in-person training sessions have halted temporarily due to social distancing measures, we are able to provide training 'remotely'.
 Take a look at our events pages for details of upcoming virtual training and webinars.
 Our webinars are recorded and stored on our information resources page if you prefer to access these in your own time.
 Alternatively give us a call to find out more about the bespoke training we can offer.

 If you are caring for someone affected by Huntington’s disease, please make sure you following social distancing guidance, self-isolating guidance if you experience COVID-19 symptoms and support the person you care for in shielding themselves if the NHS has recommended they do so.